9 Ways Rotary Die Cutting Equipment Has Changed Our Lives?

 Soft seals.

-It also supports roll formats that reduce touch points.
+It also supports roll formats that reduce touch points and contamination.

-The pain here is usually not “it doesn’t stick.”
+The pain here is rarely “it doesn’t stick.”

 It’s “it sticks… until it matters.”